badoo/techblog/_posts/2014-10-08-css-centre-boxes.markdown

 {% endhighlight %}

-So, now it works on landscape on iPhone 6 Plus as well!
+So now it works on landscape on iPhone 6 Plus as well!

 ![Output]({{page.imgdir}}/solution_2_2.png)